frenck/spook/documentation/integrations/lovelace.md

 - Spook is not aware of all possible configuration for all possible cards.
 Especially with third-party cards, configuration can sometimes differ and Spook might not be able to detect the use of an unknown entity ID in such cases.
   :::

+### Unknown referenced areas

+Dashboards are inspected for the use of {term}`areas <area>`.
+Cards can target an area rather than a list of entities, and when that area is renamed or removed the card is left pointing at nothing.
+If Spook finds such a case, it will raise a repair issue naming the dashboard and the areas that are missing.

+A card like that does not break the dashboard.
+It simply shows nothing, which looks a lot like an area where nothing is happening.

+To resolve the raised issue, you can either remove the reference to the non-existing area or fix the referenced area.
+Spook will automatically remove the repair issue once the issue is fixed.

+### Missing dashboard resources

+Dashboard resources tell Home Assistant which extra JavaScript and CSS files to load, which is how custom cards get there.
+Spook checks that the file behind each resource actually exists.
+If one does not, it will raise a repair issue listing the resources in question.

+This usually happens when a custom card was removed but its resource stayed behind.
+The cost is paid on every page load, by every browser, for a file that is never going to arrive.

+To resolve the raised issue, go to Settings > Dashboards > Resources and remove or correct these resources.
+Spook will automatically remove the repair issue once the issue is fixed.

 ## Features requests, ideas, and support

 If you have an idea on how to further enhance this integration, for example, by adding a new action entity, or repairs detection; feel free to [let us know in our discussion forums](https://github.com/frenck/spook/discussions).